mvngu/haskyll/doc/data_number.md

 1. Zero and positive (or negative).
 1. Positive (or negative) and zero.

+:exercise: The method [`mod`][mod] returns the integer remainder when one integer is divided by another integer.
+How many whole weeks are there in three years?
+How many left over days that do not make up a whole week?
+Use GHCi to perform your calculation.

 <!-- prettier-ignore-start -->
 :exercise: Rewrite the program
 :script: file="assets/src/data/age.hs", name="age.hs"